Organic food culture: Retailers and marketing approaches

 Retailers and marketing agents have had to adapt to the ever-growing and conscious flow of demand for organic foods.
 Organic products are perceived as premium products, which requires the market to handle them in such a way to create, preserve, and possibly enhance this perception.

-As a consequence of the fact that consumption of organic products is embedded in a wider system of beliefs, buyers are highly involved when purchasing these type of products and the activity itself involves mental and emotional processes.
+As a consequence of the fact that consumption of organic products is embedded in a wider system of beliefs, buyers are highly involved when purchasing these types of products and the activity itself involves mental and emotional processes.
 Thus, the marketing approach toward this type of consumption is said to be more cognitive than behavioral, since its aim is primarily to understand how consumers link a product's traits with a healthful and socially conscious lifestyle.
 Typically, consumers relate the taste, texture, and odor of the food to kinds of hedonistic achievements and the organic way of production is connected to a healthy lifestyle and thus wholesomeness, physical well-being, and eventually happiness and a general inner harmony.

 From the retailer point of view, organic foods, together with a set of other food products such as food supplements, weight loss bars, and free-from products, make up a category of goods that attract many niche market consumers and generate high margins of revenue.
 Traditional supermarkets are increasingly promoting organic food products by means of wider variety, price differentiation, and private labels, and specialized organic food stores, like Whole Foods and Trader Joe's, are increasingly more popular.

 Organic private labels play a particularly important role in building the retailer image, since they help to build the retailer image and consumer bindings.
 As a sign of corporate social responsibility, the labels influence consumer trust in the company and its products.
 In the case of organic products, trust plays a crucial role since, even if consumers want to act in a conscious, rational, and independent way, it can be difficult to know if what buyers see is what they get.
 Usually, consumers cannot directly verify whether the organic products they purchase actually follow the laws of organic agriculture.
 If a consumer suffers from information asymmetries, this can make them feel vulnerable.
 For this reason it is important for the consumers to rely on the USDA along with retailers and marketing gurus, who present themselves as guarantors that products have actually been produced according to organic farming practices.